Art and Wine Faire

 Where can I find Accessible Parking?

 The Civic Center Parking Structure is equipped with an elevator and accessible parking spaces for people with disabilities.
-The City operates two surface parking lot in the Downtown District area with several handicapped spaces: Lot A is accessed from Park Ave between Central Ave and Santa Clara Ave; Lot C is accessed from Central Avenue between Oak Street and Park Street.
+Another City operated surface parking lot in the Downtown District area with several handicapped spaces: Lot A is accessed from Park Ave between Central Ave and Santa Clara Ave.
 Additionally, there are a few handicap street parking spots on Lincoln Ave next to the Alameda Free Library.

 Are dogs allowed?